-Store Closing Liquidation Sale: How To Put More Money In Your Pocket
+Store Closing Liquidation Companies: How To Put More Money In Your Pocket

-I have been doing liquidation sales over 15 years.
+I have been doing retail liquidation sales over 15 years.
 Between my experience of doing over 90 sales and checking out owners doing their own sale have seen plenty of missed opportunities.
 Some of these opportunities are small while others have cost thousands for just one mistake.
-Here are 10 common mistakes made by retail store owners conducting a going out of business / liquidation sale.
+Here are 10 common mistakes made by retail store owners conducting a store closing inventory liquidation.

 1. Not Creating a Shopping Frenzy- This is vital to get customers to buy more at the beginning and most profitable part of your sale.
 You should be close at least one day with a sign on your door when you reopened.
 Sending out email or letters to your list or sending a postcard or placing an ad in the newspaper will help create a shopping frenzy.

 2. Pricing- Many companies start at 20% off, but I have about 90% of the merchandise at 13% off.
 The other 10% is between 22-50% off.
 Any ads or postcards will say discounts up to 50% off.
 The pricing normally changes every 5-14 days during the sale.
 If you keep the discount too long, people will stop coming back.

 3. Department Maintenance- Store closing does not mean let the store conditions get bad.
 The store should be straighten daily.
 If you have outs, spread out the other merchandise to make it look full.
 Pull from the bottom to the top to keep merchandise at eye level.

 4. Selling Fixtures- Need to have a list and price before you start the sale.
 Only one person should handle fixture sales and have them picked up ASAP.
 Otherwise, they will get double sold which cost one store $3,000 on a forklift.
 There are always people who take forever to pick up their fixtures.